dfelinto/blender-manual/manual/addons/interface/collection_manager.rst

 You can then interact with these slots by using hotkeys or the widget to view or move objects to them.

 3D Viewport Header Widget
 ^^^^^^^^^^^^^^^^^^^^^^^^^

+The header widget is composed of the Quick View Toggles button and 20 QCD slots.

+Quick View Toggles (eye icon)
+   - Enable All QCD Slots.
+   - Enable All QCD Slots Isolated.
+(Enables all QCD slots and disables any non QCD slots)
+   - Disable All Non QCD Slots.
+   - Disable All Collections.
+   - Select All QCD Objects.
+(Select all objects that belong to enabled QCD slots)
+   - Discard QCD History.
+(Discards previous QCD slot states)

+   .. rubric:: Hotkeys

+   - :kbd:`LMB` -- Enable All QCD Slots.
+   - :kbd:`Alt-LMB` -- Select All QCD Objects.
+   - :kbd:`LMB-Hold` -- Call menu with all Quick View Toggles.

+QCD Slots
-The header widget is composed of 20 buttons in two rows and in groups of five where the first row start with slot 1 and the second with slot 11.
+   20 buttons in two rows in groups of five where the first row starts with slot 1 and the second with slot 11.

-The state of each slots is shown with a combination of the following indicators:
+   The state of each slot is shown with a combination of the following indicators:

    - ``x`` -- Unassigned slot.
    - ``non-highlighted`` -- non-visible slot.
    - ``highlighted`` -- visible slot.
    - ``no icon`` -- no objects in the slot.
    - ``horizontal line icon`` -- objects are present in this slot.
    - ``circle icon`` -- one or more objects in this slot are selected.
    - ``dot icon`` -- the active object is in this slot.

    .. rubric:: Hotkeys

    - :kbd:`LMB` -- View single slot excluding all others.
    - :kbd:`Shift-LMB` -- Add/remove slot to/from view.
    - :kbd:`Ctrl-LMB` -- Move selected objects to slot.
    - :kbd:`Shift-Ctrl-LMB` -- Add/remove selected objects to/from slot.
+   - :kbd:`Alt-LMB` -- Replace selection with objects in this slot.
+   - :kbd:`Shift-Alt-LMB` -- Add/remove slot objects to/from the selection.

 Move Widget